-Félix-Antoine Fortin from Calcul Québec gives an introduction to high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hand-on tutorial.
+This lesson gives an introduction to high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hands-on tutorial.
 Though some examples might seem specific to the Calcul Québec, all computing clusters in the Compute Canada network share the same software modules and environments.

-Shawn Brown presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance-computing facilities across Canada and around the world.
+This talk presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance computing facilities across Canada and around the world.

 EyeWire is a game to map the brain.
 Players are challenged to map branches of a neuron from one side of a cube to the other in a 3D puzzle.
 Players scroll through the cube and reconstruct neurons with the help of an artificial intelligence algorithm developed at Seung Lab in Princeton University.
 EyeWire gameplay advances neuroscience by helping researchers discover how neurons connect to process visual information.

 This module explains how neurons come together to create the networks that give rise to our thoughts.
 The totality of our neurons and their connection is called our connectome.
 Learn how this connectome changes as we learn, and computes information.
-We will also learn about physiological phenomena of the brain such as synchronicity that gives rise to brain waves.

-Overview of the CaImAn package, and demonstration of usage with NWB
+This lesson provides an overview of the CaImAn package, as well as a demonstration of usage with NWB.

-Overview of the SpikeInterface package, including demonstration of data loading, preprocessing, spike sorting, and comparison of spike sorters
+This lesson gives an overview of the SpikeInterface package, including demonstration of data loading, preprocessing, spike sorting, and comparison of spike sorters.

 In this lesson, users will learn about the NWBWidgets package, including coverage of different data types, and information for building custom widgets within this framework.